The Screening Interview Asylum Process

 Having legal representation aid you in your screening interview can be helpful.
 Here at Total Law, our legal team are experts in immigration law and asylum claims.
 Give us a call today at 0333 305 9375 to get started.

-Applicants who are claiming asylum in the UK will register their asylum claim at a screening interview.
-This is a type of meeting that the applicant has with an immigration officer.
-During this, the applicant will inform the immigration officer about their case.
+Applicants who who are claiming asylum in the UK will undergo a screening interview, a meeting with an immigration officer where they provide information about their case.

 Page Contents